JDACS4C-IMPROVE/docs/content/test.rst

 Welcome to Our Documentation
 =============================

-.. _getting-started:

 Getting Started
 ---------------

 This section provides an overview of how to get started with our project.

-To learn more, see the :ref:`installation`.
+To learn more, see the :ref:`installation-section`.

-.. _installation:
+.. _installation-section:

 Installation
 ------------